Average Weather in West Lafayette Indiana, United States

 The brighter period of the year lasts for 4.0 months, from April 29 to August 29, with an average daily incident shortwave energy per square meter above 5.8 kWh.
 The brightest day of the year is July 2, with an average of 6.9 kWh.

 The darker period of the year lasts for 3.2 months, from November 4 to February 10, with an average daily incident shortwave energy per square meter below 2.8 kWh.
 The darkest day of the year is December 18, with an average of 1.8 kWh.

 Average Daily Incident Shortwave Solar Energy

-For the purposes of this report, the geographical coordinates of West Lafayette are 40.426 deg latitude, -86.908 deg longitude, and 627 ft elevation (map ).
+For the purposes of this report, the geographical coordinates of West Lafayette are 40.426 deg latitude, -86.908 deg longitude, and 627 ft elevation.

-The topography within 2 miles of West Lafayette contains only modest variations in elevation, with a maximum elevation change of 220 feet, and an average elevation above sea level of 603 feet.
+The topography within 2 miles of West Lafayette contains only modest variations in elevation, with a maximum elevation change of 220 feet and an average elevation above sea level of 603 feet.
 Within 10 miles also contains only modest variations in elevation (276 feet).
-Within 50 miles contains significant variations in elevation (617 feet).
+Within 50 miles contains only modest variations in elevation (617 feet).

 The area within 2 miles of West Lafayette is covered by artificial surfaces (84%), within 10 miles by cropland (70%) and artificial surfaces (16%), and within 50 miles by cropland (90%).